 Matiari To Lahore ±660kV HVDC Transmission Line Coal Based Project Under CPEC Project Near To Completion.

-A new era in the field of electric power is near to start in the near future very soon.
-The first time in Pakistan ±660 kV HVDC line is being introduced.
+A new era in the field of electric power is near to start shortly very soon.
+For the first time in Pakistan, ±660 kV HVDC line is being introduced.
 The existing electric power system is working on a 500 kW voltage level.

-This HVDC transmission line will function between Mitari (Starting Point), Sindh and Lahore (Load Centre), Punjab.
+This HVDC transmission line will function between Mitari (Starting Point), Sindh, and Lahore (Load Centre), Punjab.
 It will have a length of 878 Km.
-The HVDC Transmission Line is consists of 1972 towers.
-The estimated cost of this very important project is estimated at 1.658 Billion US Doller.
+The HVDC Transmission Line consists of 1972 towers.
+The estimated cost of this very important project is estimated at 1.658 Billion US dollars.

-Group of seventy-six 76 Chinese technicians from China Electric Power Equipment and Technology Co.
-Ltd (CET) arrived Saturday, 08 August 2020 in Islamabad, It was the company’s second chartered flight for the ongoing Matiari-Lahore ±660kV HVDC Transmission Line Project.
+A group of seventy-six 76 Chinese technicians from China Electric Power Equipment and Technology Co.
+Ltd (CET) arrived on Saturday, 08 August 2020 in Islamabad, It was the company’s second chartered flight for the ongoing Matiari-Lahore ±660kV HVDC Transmission Line Project.

 The HVDC Project will evacuate Power from the upcoming Coal Based Thermal Power Plants located at Port Qasim, Hub, and Thar.
 NTDC carried out a study through an international Consultant, who proposed HVDC technology for the transfer of bulk power being cost-effective and low line losses.
 Moreover, the requirement of the Right of Way is less than HVAC lines.